May 14, 2019

 Broadly speaking, there are two ways a meshed device can connect to the internet.
 One, it can feature a natively IP-based networking stack that enables data to move seamlessly from device to device and from a device to the internet.
 Two, it can connect to a separate IP-enabled gateway device or controller that serves as a conduit between the non-IP device (and often, the mesh network as a whole) and the internet.

 To choose the right approach for integrating IP connectivity into your mesh network, it’s important to understand the ins-and-outs of the various networking standards that you have at your disposal.
-For the purposes of this article, we fill focus on three major mesh networking technologies: Bluetooth Low Energy (BLE), Zigbee, and Thread.
+For the purposes of this article, we fill focus on three major mesh networking technologies: Bluetooth® Low Energy, Zigbee, and Thread.

 Bluetooth Low Energy uses the General Access Profile (GAP) to enable highly energy-efficient communication across mesh networks.
-When it comes to integrating devices on a BLE mesh network with IP, however, things become a little less straightforward.
-Fortunately, BLE device developers have a few options at their disposal.
+When it comes to integrating devices on a Bluetooth LE mesh network with IP, however, things become a little less straightforward.
+Fortunately, Bluetooth LE device developers have a few options at their disposal.

 But in many cases, your best bet for IP connectivity will be the Internet Protocol Support Profile (IPSP).
-This provides Bluetooth Smart 4.2 devices with actual IPv6 addresses, which both enable IP capabilities over the low-power network and allow BLE devices to interface with non-BLE IoT devices that use IP.
+This provides Bluetooth Smart 4.2 devices with actual IPv6 addresses, which both enable IP capabilities over the low-power network and allow Bluetooth LE devices to interface with non-Bluetooth LE IoT devices that use IP.
 Again, this requires a gateway device, usually a Bluetooth IPv6/802.11 router.

 Zigbee IP is the first open standard for an IPv6-based full wireless mesh networking solution, and it allows devices to easily establish an internet connection without consuming a great deal of power.
 Generally speaking, Zigbee IP mesh networks include several device types: a coordinator that controls network security and formation, routers to extend network range, and hosts for specific sensing or control functions.
 In a home, for instance, smart appliances can be both routers and end devices.
 A border router can then be used to integrate this system with the internet.